two robotic arms

 • Internally qualified processes and material systems

-We are highly experienced with the processing of all existing thermoplastic composites aerospace materials, and we are active in the development of new thermoplastic composites materials.
 We have the capacity to process both carbon and glass reinforced thermoplastic pre-peg systems (fabric and UD tape) using PPS, PEEK, PEI, PEKK and low melt PAEK resin.
-And all of our materials are qualified to:
+All of our materials are qualified to:

 • ABS5045